pdxiv/LuaScott/Adventure Editor Manual.md

 ADV/CMD) will be from 0-35.
 Only the first character of the file name is used in determining this number.
-A 0-9 are displayed as that number, an "A" is displayed as a 10 , a "B" as an 11, etc. The TRAILER of the data base contains the adventure number.
+A 0-9 are displayed as that number, an "A" is displayed as a 10 , a "B" as an 11, etc. The TRAILER of the database contains the adventure number.
 Scott Adams' adventure driver program requires this value to be a single digit from 0-9.
 Therefore, only the least significant digit of the adventure